CuratorCat/pcc-archive.org/wiki/club/index.md

 ![](/img/cover/pcc.jpg)

-Purrnelope's Country Club ([Official Website](https://purrnelopescountryclub.com/)) was founded by Carlini8, the project launched in July 2021 with a quick and simple comment:
+Purrnelope's Country Club ([www.purrnelopescountryclub.com](https://purrnelopescountryclub.com/)) was founded by Carlini8, launched in July 2021 with a quick and simple comment:

 > _“Purrnelope's Country Club is something else entirely.
 We’re the type of loyal cats that are here to stay.”_ [^1]

 [^1]: From PCC first blog post: [Welcome to Purrnelope’s Country Club](/posts/2021/07/14/post/welcome-to-pcc)

-Carlini8 also registered a legal company for PCC in the UK in Jun 2021.
+Carlini8 also registered a company for PCC in the UK in Jun 2021.
 And other 2 companies for PCC are being registered.
-The [PCC Team](./team.md) currently consists of 8 full time members of staff and 2 part time members of staff.
+The [PCC Team](./team.md) started with 4 full time staffs, and currently consists of 8 full time members of staff and 2 part time members of staff.

 ## Collections